Skip to main contentScroll Top

 Evening at Marina Bay

-To spend the evening, we return to the Clarke district Quay.
-As we pass through Marina Bay, there are some photography students there starting a lesson.
-These are apparently private lessons, not necessarily for future photographers, but for amateurs like me who want to improve their technique.
-As I also have my equipment, camera + photos, I take the opportunity to listen to the advice and do some tests in night photos.
+To spend the evening, we headed back towards the Clarke Quay area.
+On the way to Marina Bay, we saw some photography students starting a lesson.
+It seemed to be a private class, not necessarily for aspiring photographers, but for amateurs like me looking to improve their skills.
+Since I also had my equipment with me—camera and lenses—I took the opportunity to listen to their advice and do some experimenting with night photography.

 DSC_0420.JPG